VEDAMNT/Automated_Timetable_Generator/README.md

 DRAWBACK : Timetable is created for one class only.

 # CONTENT IN time3.py
+We have unimported random module

 Specific subjects are set to specific teachers by user.

-rather than using flag variable we have used simple pop and append method
+Rather than using flag variable we have used simple pop and append method

 Days are pre-defined